How Van Gogh Really Died and How Putting the Kibosh on the Suicide Story is Crucial for Creatives

-Van Gogh: The Life’s last chapter and long appendix lays out a convincing argument that van Gogh was shot by a a local wild-west-loving teen bully and his pals who had taunted van Gogh verbally and physically since the eccentric genius’ early days in Arles.
+Van Gogh: The Life’s last chapter and long appendix lay out a convincing argument that a local wild west-loving teen bully and his pals shot and killed Vincent van Gogh.

 Want more details?
 Read this 2014 article in Vanity Fair.

 At least one of these letters apparently spread the story that van Gogh took his own life.

 But the reason the suicide story is part of our consciousness today may have less to do with Bernard and more to do with Kirk Douglas.

 Blame It On Kirk Douglas